darklynx/swagger-api-collection/README.md

 Now you can open browser at URL: `http://localhost:8080/`

+### Other alternatives

+If you didn't anything from above, please ahe a look at the [big list of HTTP static server one-liners](https://gist.github.com/willurd/5720255)

 ## License

 The API descriptions in YAML and JSON Swagger format are desctributed under MIT license that could be found in `api/` folder.